druuu/micro-books/source/django-the-complete-tutorial/index.rst

 Django - The Complete Tutorial
 ===============================

-This django tutorial will help to learn django with real world challenges and coding practices.
+This django tutorial will help you to learn and develop django web development with real world challenges and coding practices.

+Prerequisite : good knowledge of python development.

 Contents: